Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He was about to head outside to see how Firth’s infernally perfect brisket was doing when his watch buzzed, drawing his attention to a new message.
 He read it, sighed, and tapped Akiyama on the shoulder instead.

-“Give my apologies, would you?
-Work.”
+"Give my apologies, would you?
+Work."

 Akiyama nodded.
-“We needed, sir?”
+"We needed, sir?"

-“No, just me.
-You all have fun.”
+"No, just me.
+You all have fun."

-“Will do.”
+"Will do."

 Duty done, Costello slipped out of the party and took a cab back up to the base.
 That was the hazard of his position: work never *quite* went away.
 He wouldn’t change it for the world, and a nine-to-five would have felt like a slow death sentence by suffocation to him, but it would have been nice to have a whole party go by without something coming up.